Food Safety Outreach Program

 The Food Safety Outreach Program will complement and expand the national infrastructure of the National Food Safety Training, Education, Extension, Outreach, and Technical Assistance Competitive Grants Program.
 The Food Safety Outreach Program will build upon that national infrastructure, with a sustained focus on delivery of customized training to members of the target audiences.
 Awardees will develop and implement food safety training, education, extension, outreach and technical assistance projects that address the needs of owners and operators of small to mid-sized farms, beginning farmers, socially-disadvantaged farmers, small processors, or small fresh fruit and vegetable merchant wholesalers.
 Grant applications will be solicited directly from those in local communities to include those from community-based organizations, non-governmental organizations, food hubs, farm cooperatives, extension, and other local groups.

-In FY 2023, FSOP will maintain focus on delivery of customized training to members of the target audiences by continuing to solicit Community Outreach Projects and Collaborative Education and Training Projects.
-The program will also support outreach to underserved audiences by establishing grant writing skills technical assistance resource awards.
+In FY 2024, FSOP will maintain focus on delivery of customized training to members of the target audiences by continuing to solicit Community Outreach Projects, Collaborative Education and Training Projects, and Technical Assistance – Grant writing skills projects.
+The program is also soliciting proposals for Regional Centers in FY 2024.

-Duplicate or Multiple Submissions – Duplicate or multiple submissions is not allowed.
+Duplicate or Multiple Submissions – Duplicate or multiple submissions are not allowed.
 Interested applicants from within Duke should contact fundopps@duke.edu as early as possible.

 Agency Website